jon-jacky/Piety/editors/edsel.md

 jump to the position you want by repeating the *M-f* command that moves the cursor to the beginning of the next word.

-As you type and edit characters within a line, *edsel* renders them directly to the focus window on the display, but does not yet store them in the focus window's text buffer.
-When you type *Return* at the end of the line, or move to a different line, then *edsel* stores the completed line in the text buffer.
-If you have another window displaying the  same text buffer, the line you are typing or editing in the focus window does not appear in the other window until you finish editing the line by typing *Return*, or move to a different line and then do some command that updates the display.
-Just moving to a different line does not update the display, in order to avoid too many updates.
+As you type and edit characters within a line, *edsel* renders them directly to the window on the display, but does not yet store them  in the window's text buffer.
+When you type *Return* at the  end of the line, or move to a different line, then *edsel* stores the completed  line in the text buffer by calling the *edsel* *store_line* method.
+If you have another window displaying the  same  text buffer, the line you are typing or editing in the focus window does  not appear in the other window until you finish editing the line by typing  *Return*, or perform some other operation that calls *store_line*.

 Revised Apr 2021